Solving clustered low-rank semidefinite programs arising from polynomial optimization: Combining symmetry reduction and sampling

 As in Section~\ref{sec:MPMP} we want to model constraint \eqref{eq:harmonic} by the linear constraints obtained from evaluating it at a unisolvent set of points.
 Since $P_i$, $g$, and $E_\pi$ are all $\Gamma$-invariant, it is sufficient to consider a unisolvent set for the subspace of $\Gamma$-invariant polynomials of degree at most $2d$.
 A unisolvent set is said to be minimal if any strict subset is not unisolvent.
 In the following proposition we show that the constraints arising from evaluating \eqref{eq:harmonic} at a minimal unisolvent set are linearly independent, which is essential for the solver.

-\begin{proposition} Evaluating \eqref{eq:harmonic} at a minimal unisolvent set $x_1,\ldots,x_M$ for the subspace of $\Gamma_j$-invariant polynomials of degree at most $2d$ yields $M$ linearly independent constraints in the variables of the optimization problem. \end{proposition} \begin{proof} Since the invariant sum-of-squares polynomials of degree at most $2d$ form a convex, full dimensional cone, any invariant polynomial of degree at most $2d$ can be written as the difference of two invariant sum-of-squares polynomials of degree at most $2d$.
-Hence, by Lemma~\ref{prop:G-inv_SOS}, we can express the polynomial as a linear combination of the entries of the matrix $\oplus_\pi E_\pi^d$, which means that these entries span the space of $\Gamma$-invariant polynomials of degree at most $2d$.
+\begin{proposition} Evaluating \eqref{eq:harmonic} at a minimal unisolvent set $M$ for the subspace of $\Gamma$-invariant polynomials of degree at most $2d$ yields $|M|$ linearly independent constraints in the variables of the optimization problem. \end{proposition} \begin{proof} By the proof of Proposition~\ref{prop:G-inv_SOS}, we can express any polynomial as a linear combination of the entries of the matrix $\oplus_\pi E_\pi^d$, which means that these entries span the space of $\Gamma$-invariant polynomials of degree at most $2d$.